dave111111111/CPU_AI_Telegram/README.md

 You can convert text into lifelike speech using the `/tts` command.
 Customize the voice by choosing the language and speaker.

-### 💬 Chat
+💬 Chat Command:

-Engage in natural conversations with the bot using the `/chat` command.
-The bot responds with meaningful interactions.
+To chat with the bot, use the "/chat" command followed by your message.
+For instance, you can send "/chat what is Wikipedia?" to start a chat with the bot.
+You can also send PDF or TXT documents to the bot for discussion; it will process them and respond to your questions.
+To chat with files, use the "/chat_with_files" command followed by a question related to the files.

-### 📃 Summarize Text
+📃 Summarize Text Command:

-Use the `/summarize_text` command to summarize text.
+Use the "/summarize_text" command to summarize text.
 Specify the minimum and maximum percentage of the summary along with the text you want to summarize.

-### 🎙️ Summarize Audio
+🎙️ Summarize Audio Command:

-The `/summarize_audio` command allows you to transcribe and summarize audio files.
+The "/summarize_audio" command allows you to transcribe and summarize audio files.
 Provide the file name, language, and desired summary percentage.

-### 📺 Summarize YouTube Video
+📺 Summarize YouTube Video Command:

-Summarize YouTube videos with the `/summarize_yt_video` command.
+Summarize YouTube videos with the "/summarize_yt_video" command.
 Provide the video link, language, and summary percentages.

-### 🎙️ Speech Enhancement
+🎙️ Speech Enhancement Command:

-Improve audio quality by uploading your audio file and using the `/speech_enhancement` command.
+Improve audio quality by uploading your audio file and using the "/speech_enhancement" command.

-### 🗑️ Clean Files
+🗑️ Clean Files Command:

-Use the `/clean_files` command to remove files you've sent to the bot.
+Use the "/clean_files" command to remove files you've sent to the bot.

-### 🤖 Chat with Models
+🤖 Chat with Models:

-Chat with AI models by using the `/chat` command followed by your message.
+Chat with AI models by using the "/chat" command followed by your message.

-### 💬 Chat with Embeddings
+💬 Chat with Embeddings:

-For more advanced chat capabilities, use the `/chat_with_files` command followed by your message.
+For more advanced chat capabilities, use the "/chat_with_files" command followed by your message.

-## 📁 File Management
+📁 File Management:

 The chatbot can handle various file types, such as PDF and TXT documents, for summarization and conversation.

-## 🆘 Support
+🆘 Support:
 If you encounter any issues or have questions, feel free to [create an issue](https://github.com/CPU_AI_Telegram-Messange/issues) or [contact us](mailto:bonnie.dido@gmail.com).

-## 📄 License
+📄 License:

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.